Daniel M. Bachi

-Mr. Bachi has handled a wide variety of civil litigation matters over his 28 year career and has practiced with essentially the same firm his entire career.
-In 1992 Mr. Bachi achieved the Florida Bar designation of Board Certified Civil Trial Lawyer, and he has been re-certified as such every five years.
-Additionally, from 1995 through 2005 he held a second Florida Bar designation as Board Certified in Appellate Practice.
-This dual certification made him uniquely qualified to handle civil litigation matters from start to finish including the handling of any appeals and extraordinary writs.
+Mr. Bachi has handled a wide variety of civil litigation matters over his 35-year career, during which he has practiced with essentially the same firm.
+In 1992, Mr. Bachi achieved the Florida Bar designation of Board-Certified Civil Trial Lawyer, and he has been re-certified as such every five years.
+Additionally, from 1995 through 2005, he held a second Florida Bar designation as Board Certified in Appellate Practice.
+This dual certification makes him uniquely qualified to handle civil litigation matters from their commencement to conclusion, including the handling of any appeals and extraordinary writs.

-Over the course of his career Mr. Bachi has been trusted by various clients to handle numerous high-profile cases, including litigation surrounding the death of 21 polo ponies in Wellington Florida in 2009, defense of a wrongful death claim brought by an apprehended shoplifter against Albertson's Grocery Stores in 1996, defense of Jay Levin in a wrongful death claim involving the shooting death of a 16-year-old while he was playing “ding dong ditch” in a Boca Raton residential neighborhood in 2003, and the defense of John B. Goodman in the wrongful death claim arising out of a 2010 automobile accident resulting in the death of a young man.
-Mr. Bachi has also spent over 25 years representing professionals such as chiropractors and veterinarians.
+Over the course of his career, Mr. Bachi has been trusted by various clients to handle numerous high-profile cases, including litigation surrounding the death in 2009 of 21 polo ponies in Wellington, Florida, the defense of a wrongful death claim brought by an apprehended shoplifter against Albertson's Grocery Stores in 1996, a wrongful death claim involving the shooting death of a 16-year-old in 2003 while he was playing “ding dong ditch” in a Boca Raton residential neighborhood, and the defense of a polo mogul in a wrongful death claim arising out of a 2010 automobile accident resulting in the death of a young man.
+Mr. Bachi has also spent over 35 years representing professionals such as chiropractors and veterinarians.

 Mr. Bachi, an avid sports fan, has volunteered time coaching youth basketball and assisted in the running of wrestling tournaments at Wellington High School.

-Mr. Bachi is admitted to practice law in all of Florida’s state courts, the U.S. Supreme Court, 11th U.S. Circuit Court of Appeal, as well as the Federal District Courts in both the Southern and Middle Districts of Florida.
-He is a member of the Palm Beach County Bar Association, and holds Martindale-Hubbell’s AV® Preeminent™ rating, which is the highest rating issued by that peer review service.
+Mr. Bachi is admitted to practice law in all of Florida’s state courts, the U.S. Supreme Court, and the Eleventh U.S. Circuit Court of Appeal, as well as the Federal District Courts in both the Southern and Middle Districts of Florida.
+He is a member of the Palm Beach County Bar Association and holds Martindale-Hubbell’s AV® Preeminent™ rating, which is the highest rating issued by that peer review service.
 He has been recognized as one of the “Legal Elite” by Florida Trend Magazine, and as a top lawyer in South Florida Legal Guide.
-He has also been selected by the publication Super Lawyers from 2014 through 2017.
+He has also been selected by the publication Super Lawyers from 2014 through 2020.